MakeSchool/SpriteBuilder-Cocos2D-Docs/1.4/user-interaction/core-motion-integration.md

 You should not register multiple nodes to receive Core Motion events at the same time.
 Instead, make the motion manager property public to access it from other classes.
 </td></tr></table>

-## Starting and Stopping Accelerometer Updates
+## Starting and Stopping Motion Updates

-It's best to set the accelerometer update interval to the same rate as the display refresh rate, which is stored in the CCDirector property animationInterval and defaults to `1.0 / 60.0` (60 Hz).
+It's best to set the accelerometer and gyroscope update intervals to the same rate as the display refresh rate, which is stored in the CCDirector property animationInterval and defaults to `1.0 / 60.0` (60 Hz).
 Then start accelerometer updates.
 You would normally do this in one of the initialization functions, be it `init`, `didLoadFromCCB` or `onEnter`.

 	// Objective-C
     _motionManager.accelerometerUpdateInterval = [CCDirector sharedDirector].animationInterval;
     [_motionManager startAccelerometerUpdates];
+    _motionManager.gyroUpdateInterval = [CCDirector sharedDirector].animationInterval;
+    [_motionManager startGyroUpdates];

 	// Swift
     _motionManager.accelerometerUpdateInterval = CCDirector.sharedDirector().animationInterval
     _motionManager.startAccelerometerUpdates()
+    _motionManager.gyroUpdateInterval = CCDirector.sharedDirector().animationInterval
+    _motionManager.startGyroUpdates()

-To stop accelerometer updates at a later time you just need to call:
+To stop motion updates at a later time you just need to call:

 	// Objective-C
     [_motionManager stopAccelerometerUpdates];
+    [_motionManager stopGyroUpdates];

 	// Swift
     _motionManager.stopAccelerometerUpdates()
+    _motionManager.stopGyroUpdates()

+If you only need to use the accelerometer, simply omit the gyroscope code from the above code examples.
+And vice versa if you only need the gyroscope.

-## Obtaining Accelerometer Values
+## Obtaining Accelerometer & Gyroscope Values

-To receive accelerometer updates you simply check periodically for new values.
+To receive motion value updates you simply check periodically for new values.
 Typically you'll want to use the `update:` method for that.

 	// Objective-C
 	-(void) update:(CCTime)delta {
 	    CMAcceleration acceleration = _motionManager.accelerometerData.acceleration;
     	NSLog(@"accel x: %f, y: %f, z: %f", acceleration.x, acceleration.y, acceleration.z);

+	    CMRotationRate rotationRate = _motionManager.gyroData.rotationRate;
+	    NSLog(@"gyro x: %f, y: %f, z: %f", rotationRate.x, rotationRate.y, rotationRate.z);
 	}

 	// Swift
     override func update(delta: CCTime) {
         if let accelData = _motionManager.accelerometerData {
-            let acceleration : CMAcceleration = accelData.acceleration
+            let acceleration = accelData.acceleration
             NSLog("accel x: %f, y: %f, z: %f", acceleration.x, acceleration.y, acceleration.z)
         }

+        if let gyroData = _motionManager.gyroData {
+            let rotationRate = gyroData.rotationRate
+            NSLog("gyro x: %f, y: %f, z: %f", rotationRate.x, rotationRate.y, rotationRate.z)
         }
+    }

-Acceleration values are provided via a [CMAccelerometerData](https://developer.apple.com/library/ios/documentation/CoreMotion/Reference/CMAccelerometerData_Class/index.html) object (which may be nil) which contains a [CMAcceleration property](https://developer.apple.com/library/ios/documentation/CoreMotion/Reference/CMAccelerometerData_Class/index.html#//apple_ref/c/tdef/CMAcceleration) containing the actual raw acceleration values.
+Acceleration values are provided via a [CMAccelerometerData](https://developer.apple.com/library/ios/documentation/CoreMotion/Reference/CMAccelerometerData_Class/index.html) object (which may be nil) which contains a [CMAcceleration property](https://developer.apple.com/library/ios/documentation/CoreMotion/Reference/CMAccelerometerData_Class/index.html#//apple_ref/c/tdef/CMAcceleration) containing the raw acceleration values.

+Similarly, gyroscope values are provided via a [CMGyroData](https://developer.apple.com/library/ios/documentation/CoreMotion/Reference/CMGyroData_Class/index.html) object (which may also be nil) which contains a [CMRotationRate property](https://developer.apple.com/library/ios/documentation/CoreMotion/Reference/CMGyroData_Class/index.html#//apple_ref/c/tdef/CMRotationRate) containing the raw gyroscope values.

 ## Filtering Accelerometer Values